-Pupils and their families can access our online learning platform, 'School360', 'PurpleMash' and 'Active Learn' maths site where additional homework may be set.
+Pupils and their families can access our online learning platform, 'School360', via the 'Pupil' tab of the website, then following 'Learning Links', e.g. to 'PurpleMash', where additional homework may be set.
 Upper Key Stage 2 pupils have 'Planners' to record reading, tasks, completion dates and to be signed weekly by families.